The long-term effects of childhood sexual abuse, sexual violence and rape can include many emotional, psychological and physical conditions.

 Having drunk too much or having your drink spiked does not mean it was your fault, if you were too intoxicated to say yes or say no, it is still against the law to commit a sexual act on you without your consent.See our page ‘Your Questions Answered‘ for a definition on the law.

-You can report rape to your GP, Hospital, Social Services, or any other responsible organisation, without having to speak to police however, they will approach the police if you want them to.
-In addition you can seek advice from charities or organisations offering specialist services for victims of sexual crime, who will advise you and discuss what kind of help is available to you.
+You can report rape to your GP, Hospital, Social Services, or any other responsible organisation, without having to speak to police.
+However, they will approach the police if you want them to.
+In addition you can seek advice from charities or organisations offering specialist services for victims of sexual crime.
+These charities or organisations will advise you and discuss what kind of help is available to you.
 See our ISVA F.A.Q page for more help.